tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 trade where businesses might have exclusive resources that they are alone to possess, compared to everyone trading the same resources.
 - Introducting loyalty and trust "resources".

 The same way as for the guidelines, if we get additional time we will look into those issues first.
-If the reviewers have suggestions of complexifications that they think would be of higher priority they are welcomed to include those suggestions in the review comments.

 <!--
 \vspace{1\baselineskip}
  -->

-**Reviewers suggestions are welcomed.** If reviewers have specific coding guidelines that would best fit this case study in mind, they can suggest it along with their review.
+**If the reviewers have suggestions** of complexifications that they think would be of higher priority they are welcomed to include those suggestions in the review comments.

 # Appendix
 [FIXME: This section, alone, does not really make any sense.
 I think we should either make a small presentation of the implementation / game flow somewhere or completely remove anything related to game flow / implementation fro, th extended abstract, keeping this for the final version of the paper.]

-### Game initialization
+### Game initialization [codegameinit]
     Game::init
         clock = initialize_clock()
         judge = initialize_judge()